thojava/aem-trending-news/README.md

     mvn clean install -PautoInstallSinglePackage -Daem.port=4503

-Or to deploy only the bundle to the author, run
+Or to deploy only the bundle to the author, navigate to `core` module and run

     mvn clean install -PautoInstallBundle -Padobe-public